What is red diesel?

 What is the history of red diesel?

 Fire engines kept by local authorities, ambulances and road rollers were exempt.
-Rates applied to different vehicles appeared to have been assessed on likely damage done to roads.
+Rates applied to different vehicles appeared to have been assessed based on the likely damage done to roads.

-Diesel fuel was cheap as it was not considered to be a road fuel – cars and other road vehicles tended to run on petrol.
+Diesel fuel was cheap, as it was not considered to be a road fuel, since cars and other road vehicles tended to run on petrol.
 Subsequently, the use of diesel in lorries, buses and other road vehicles grew.

 1934 – In 1934, local authority road and gully cleansing vehicles were exempted from excise duty on licenses.
 Rates for off-road vehicles were reduced.